Chris Godwin: Early life

 Godwin attended Middletown High School in Middletown, Delaware.
 He played high school football for the Cavaliers and was a key member responsible for a 41–7 record over his four years and two State Championships.
 He had more than 700 yards every year of his high school career and as a senior had 1,150 yards and 16 receiving touchdowns.
 Some of Godwin's honors in high school were the following, Delaware Gatorade Player of the Year as a senior, was selected to play in the 2013 Under Armour All-American Game, named All-state as a sophomore, junior and senior and four time All-conference wide receiver and kick returner.
 Academic All-State selection and a member of the Honor Roll.
 Rated a four-star prospect by all four major recruiting services and was named the top player in Delaware by ESPN, Rivals.com and 247Sports.com and was among the top 30 players nationally at wide receiver, receiving the distinction from ESPN, Rivals.com and 247Sports.com.
+Despite growing up in Delaware, Godwin grew up a fan of the Tampa Bay Buccaneers.